firinael/obsidian-friendly-theme/README.md

 - Clean and join note embeds (`clean-embeds` in frontmatter);
 - LanguageTool plugin;

-Using fonts: JetBrains Mono, iA Writer Quattro, Ranille, and Harlow.
+Using fonts: JetBrains Mono, iA Writer Quattro, Ranille, Harlow, Lexend Deca, and Recursive Sans.

 HIGHLY recommended using either the **Tabs plugin** or Sliding Panes.
 It has a bunch of CSS for those.